flippercloud/flipper/docs/Optimization.md

 #### `preload`

 By default, flipper will preload all features before each request.
 This is recommended if you only have a few features (< 100?) and they are used on most requests.
-If you have a lot of features, but a few are used on most requests, you may want to customize preloading:
+If you have a lot of features, but only a few are used on most requests, you may want to customize preloading:

 ```ruby
 # config/initializers/flipper.rb